TalMizrahii/AP2-Ex1/README.md

   3. chat room page.

   The log in page is a simple login page for Hat Chat, a chat application.
 This page allows existing users to log in to their accounts, and new users to navigate to the registration page.

+The login page template includes a form with fields for username, password, display name, and profile picture.
+The template uses Bootstrap 5.3.0-alpha3 for styling and includes custom CSS to adjust the positioning and styling of certain elements.

 ## Implementation